AntonV0/exception_handling_assignment/README.md

 - Caught the exception in the main loop and displayed a user-friendly message

 ### Team Lab – Web Scraper with Error Handling
 - Built a simple web scraper using the `requests` library
-- Prompted the user for a URL
+- Prompted the user to enter a URL, automatically prepending `https://` when missing
+- Implemented a `while True loop` to allow multiple attempts without restarting the program
-- Implemented comprehensive error handling for:
+- Added comprehensive exception handling to manage:
-  - Invalid URLs
+  - Invalid or malformed URLs
-  - Connection issues
+  - Network and connection errors
-  - Timeouts
+  - Request timeouts
-  - HTTP errors
+  - HTTP status errors (e.g. 404, 500)
+  - SSL-related errors
+- Ensured the program displays clear, user-friendly error messages rather than crashing the program
+- Demonstrated correct ordering of exception handling to avoid overly broad catches

 ---